Articles in this section

 Add a schedule widget

-To add a schedule widget to registration page, you need to first add sessions.
+To add a Schedule widget to your registration page, you need to first add sessions.
 Learn how to add sessions.
 After you've added sessions and set up your schedule,

 1. Go to the registration page editor and click Widgets on the left navigation.